ifandelse/writing/smashingmag/lux_take2.md

 Either approach is valid - though we feel the second approach is more "out of React's way".
 Why?

 * We get a component's `displayName` for free (as the JSX transformer will use our var name when it sees `React.createClass`).
-* Some controller views don't need to be ActionCreators.
+* Some Controller Views don't need to be ActionCreators.
 The second approach means we could only pass the `store` mixin in those cases, keeping concerns focused.
 The first approach always gives the component both mixins, even if not used.
 * There's no need to explicitly pass the React instance to lux (done via `lux.initReact( React )`) so that it knows how to create components.

 -------